How to Rebuild Your Confidence After a Setback

 Step 7: Redefine What Confidence Means to You

-Many people think confidence means being fearless or perfect.
-That’s not true.
+Many people mistakenly believe that confidence means being fearless or perfect.
+In reality, confidence is about:

-Confidence isn’t loud — it’s steady, quiet trust in yourself.
+Confidence isn’t loud; it’s a steady, quiet trust in yourself.

 Step 8: Celebrate Your Progress